NativeScript/nativescript-fresco/README.md

 '*fitEnd*' - Scales the child so that it fits entirely inside the parent.

-'*fitXY*' - Scales width and height independently, so that the child matches the parent exactly
+'*fitXY*' - Scales width and height independently, so that the child matches the parent exactly.

 '*focusCrop*' - Scales the child so that both dimensions will be greater than or equal to the corresponding dimension of the parent.